 You can find my university page here, my full CV here, and my publications here

-Out of the office, I am a parent to three-year old twins; an enthusiastic if not very speedy cyclist, middle distance runner, and two-time co-captain of the AIDS/LifeCycle Team On Your Left; and a proud Timmermaniac!
+Out of the office, I am a parent to five-year old twins; powerlifter; an enthusiastic if not very speedy cyclist, middle distance runner, and two-time co-captain of the AIDS/LifeCycle Team On Your Left; and a proud Timmermaniac!

-Below I highlight a few of the specific research topics I'm excited about lately.
+Below I highlight a few of the research topics I'm excited about lately.